 - Theranos.
 Elizabeth Holmes founded her company in 2003 at the age of 19.
 Her company claimed a revolutionary blood-testing process.
 Unfortunately, the technology did not work.
-They lied about who was using the product, faked demonstrations and processed blood in a secret lab facility.
+They lied about who was using the product, faked demonstrations, and processed blood in a secret lab facility.
 Theranos now faces many lawsuits for false diagnoses and Elizabeth Holmes faces fraud charges.

 - Navient.
 Navient is a for-profit student loan company.
 Borrowers have accused them of a long list of deceptive loan practices that brought them before the Consumer Financial Protection Bureau.
-The scandal that made the most headlines among lenders, including Navient, was a failure to apply the Public Service Loan Forgiveness Program correctly.
+The scandal that made the most headlines among lenders, including Navient, was a failure to apply for the Public Service Loan Forgiveness Program correctly.

 - Nestle.
 Nestle is long-familiar with controversy and bad press.
 As the largest food company in the world, Nestle has faced many boycotts over the years.
-This time, the company faces a lawsuit accusing it of using a supply chain laced with child labor and slave labor in Ghana and Ivory Coast to boost its own profits.
+This time, the company faces a lawsuit accusing it of using a supply chain laced with child labor and slave labor in Ghana and the Ivory Coast to boost its own profits.

 - Energy companies.
 The report combined the five largest oil companies for the next spot due to their contributions to global warming.
-Royal Dutch Shell, BP, ConocoPhillips, Chevron and ExxonMobil have known about the effects their fossil fuels have on the environment since at least the 1980’s.
-They are now being sued by cities, counties and industry groups for misleading the country and investors about the threat posed by their companies.
+Royal Dutch Shell, BP, ConocoPhillips, Chevron, and ExxonMobil have known about the effects their fossil fuels have on the environment since at least the 1980s.
+They are now being sued by cities, counties, and industry groups for misleading the country and investors about the threat posed by their companies.

 - USA Gymnastics/MSU.
 When the story broke about Larry Nassar’s sexual abuse of gymnasts in his role as team doctor, people were rightfully shocked.
-Unfortunately, USA Gymnastics knew about the conduct and allowed it to continue for decades.
+Unfortunately, the USA Gymnastics knew about the conduct and allowed it to continue for decades.
 Not only were these girls victimized by the doctor, but also by the organization charged with their protection.
 As if this story could get any worse, Nasser’s other employer, Michigan State University, also spent years covering up Nasser’s conduct.